 Eamon and Tommy, from the Peter Pan production team, working at the Minack Theatre.

-Simon’s analysis of the beach.
+Simon’s assessment of the beach.

 Honeymooners Trish and Geoff, on the steps above Porthcurno beach.

-A beautiful beach, in the morning.
+A beautiful beach in the morning.

-On the waterline at Porthcurno beach.
+By the water at Porthcurno beach.

 On the small beach next to Porthcurno beach.